FOREX-Dollar hits two-week peak to yen amid U.S. yield rise

 Markets have priced half-point interest rate rises for the Fed's meetings this month and next, in line with what policymakers have been signalling, but the outlook beyond that is murky.

-A closely watched monthly U.S. jobs report, due on Friday, may offer new clues.
+A monthly U.S. jobs report due on Friday may offer new clues.

 "It's still too early to call a long-term DXY peak," Westpac strategists wrote in a client note, referring to the dollar index.